-The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips for cash in his hands.
+The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 Alan Smithee